Vietnam.vn - Nền tảng quảng bá Việt Nam

 Distinguishing between learning difficulties and learning disabilities

-During a training session on equitable education for children with disabilities for primary school teachers in Ho Chi Minh City in mid-August, Master of Psychology Hoang Van Hieu, working at the Department of Inclusive Education Support, Ho Chi Minh City Center for Supporting the Development of Inclusive Education for People with Disabilities (Ho Chi Minh City Department of Education and Training), pointed out a type of disability that is clearly revealed when children are in primary school, and is easily confused with the phenomenon of special children, lazy children, that is learning disabilities.
+During the training session on equitable education for children with disabilities for primary school teachers in Ho Chi Minh City in mid-August, Master of Psychology Hoang Van Hieu, working at the Department of Inclusive Education Support, Ho Chi Minh City Center for Supporting the Development of Inclusive Education for People with Disabilities (Ho Chi Minh City Department of Education and Training), pointed out a type of disability that is clearly revealed when children are in primary school, and is easily confused with the phenomenon of special children, lazy children, that is learning disabilities.
 These are also children with special educational needs, many people often call them "difficult children".

 Master of Psychology Hoang Van Hieu said that learning disabilities are easily confused with other disorders, it has symptoms that overlap with autism spectrum disorder; attention deficit hyperactivity disorder; intellectual disability.
 The four main areas of learning disabilities that children may encounter are reading, writing, language, and math disabilities.